 PSYC 201 - Child Psychology

 Students examine the development of the child from conception through middle childhood.
-The influences of heredity as
+The influences of heredity as well as developmental processes such as physical maturation, cognitive changes, personality and social growth are studied.

 PSYC 202 - Human Sexuality